solvcon/solvcon/doc/source/architecture.rst

   .. py:method:: create_msh()

-    :return: an object contains the :c:type:`sc_mesh_t` variable for C code to use data in the :py:class:`Block` object.
+    :return: An object contains the :c:type:`sc_mesh_t` variable for C code to use data in the :py:class:`Block` object.
     :rtype: :py:class:`solvcon.mesh.Mesh`